abcnews/dailygraphics/README.md

 #### ticksY
 > Default: `10`

-How many ticks on the Y axis.
+Approximate number of ticks to show on the Y axis.

 #### mobileTicksY
 > Default: `5`